 Carolina Koch, CPA, CMA, is a Senior Manager in the Corporate Accounting department at Procter & Gamble.
 She has over 20 years of experience in the accounting and finance field with a focus on equity and share-based accounting.
 She manages the accounting and forecasting of over $300M in annual share-based compensation and serves as consultant on accounting matters to the Legal, Treasury and HR/Executive Compensation departments.
 She has received numerous awards at P&G, including the 2017 CEO award for her leadership on the implementation of the automated share-based compensation project.
 Carolina is a frequent trainer at P&G and over the last few years has delivered trainings in topics such as Proxy Reporting, Money Flow and Finance for Non-Finance Managers.

 Carolina has an undergraduate and an MBA from Xavier University.
 She is a member of NASPP, IMA, Alpha Sigma Nu Society, SEC professionals and other non-profit organizations.
 She enjoys mentoring other professionals in the field and volunteering.

-Patricia has over 25 years’ experience in compensation and leadership in the insurance, healthcare and telecommunications industries.
+Patricia is the Compensation Manager at Kerry.
+She has over 25 years’ experience in compensation and leadership in the insurance, healthcare and telecommunications industries.
 She has an MBA from University of Wisconsin – Oshkosh and coursework from the University of Wisconsin – Madison, Center for Professional and Executive Development as well as executive education from the University of Minnesota, Carlson School of Business.
 She is also a Certified Compensation Professional (CCP), a Senior Professional in Human Resources (SPHR) and a Six Sigma Yellow Belt.

 Head of Operations